At what age can my child begin Religious Ed Classes?

 How many absences are permitted?

 We allow a total of 5 absences (both excused and unexcused) in each catechetical year.
-Though no make-ups are allowed on alternate dates, parents and catechists are encouraged to have regular communication with each other.
-Students can “catch up” on any material missed at home with parents.
+Parents and catechists are encouraged to maintain regular communication with each other.
+In the case of an absence, students can review material from their missed class at home with their parents.
 The absence will still be recorded, but students will not fall behind.

 When will my child celebrate his/her First Penance and First Communion?

 First Penance and First Communion are typically celebrated in the Spring of the second year of formation for students who are in 2nd grade or above.
 The formal two-year preparation for First Communion may begin as early as 1st grade.
 However, we have students preparing for First Communion in all grade levels.
 It is never “too late” to prepare for and receive the Sacraments!

 After my child receives his/her Communion, do we just wait until 7th grade to return for Confirmation prep?